 The sharpest fear: what if Alcor goes bankrupt?
 The body thaws, the brain degrades, the preservation is wasted.

-Alcor’s answer is the Patient Care Trust — a legally separate endowment holding $20M+ in conservative assets (bonds, real estate, stocks), dedicated solely to long-term patient maintenance.
+Alcor’s answer is the Patient Care Trust — a legally separate endowment in conservative assets, dedicated solely to long-term patient maintenance, funded by allocating a defined share of each member’s preservation payment.
 It’s structured so that even if Alcor the operating organisation fails, the Trust keeps paying for dewar maintenance, nitrogen, and monitoring, and it can’t be seized to cover Alcor’s operating debts.
-In 54 years of operation, Alcor reports no financial crisis that risk signalened patient safety.
+On size: the most recent figure Alcor has published puts the combined Patient Care Trust and Alcor Care Trust assets at about $17.98 million as of 31 December 2019.
+Later totals aren’t publicly posted, so anyone quoting a current number — including a “$20 million+” figure — is extrapolating, not citing.

 The honest caveat: this structure is genuinely robust by the standards of any organisation — but the bet requires institutional survival across a century or more, a timescale on which no track record can offer real assurance.
 The Trust lowers the risk; it cannot remove it.